Full Legal Terms and Conditions

 - The sale of any pornography or obscene sexual or real life physical harm depictions (in film, literature or pictures) is banned with no exceptions.

-- The sale of any item relaying or containing images or videos of dead or tortured bodies, pornography or mutilation is also banned on ethical grounds.
-This includes works of history including documentaries.
+- The sale of any item relaying or containing images or videos of real dead or tortured bodies, pornography or real mutilation is also banned on ethical grounds.
+This includes works of history including documentaries with explicit real imagery.

 - The sale of Social Media boosts: the sale of followers, views, bots or other human impersonation sales are banned.